SEN Report

 We have experience of a wide range of medical conditions including Down’s Syndrome and conditions arising from premature/traumatic birth as well as a number of rarer syndromes.
 Some students have a passport for urgent medical treatment.
 We are fortunate that we are sited a short distance away from the Countess of Chester hospital.

-Due to the medical needs and physical difficulties of many of our students, Dorin Park does not accept students whose primary assessment of need is Social, Emotional and Mental Health (SEMH).
+Due to the medical needs and physical difficulties of many of our students, Dorin Park does not have a cohort of students whose primary assessment of need is Social, Emotional and Mental Health (SEMH).

 Where the LA deems it necessary, we will admit students at 16 with complex learning difficulties if they have other needs that make mainstream provision inaccessible.
 We continue to build independence and prepare students for work or further college study where appropriate, with a suite of accredited qualifications tailored to student need.